AD INTERIM POSITIONS, AD INTERIM CEO, AD INTERIM CFO, AD INTERIM COO AND MORE

 Executive interim positions (CxO positions) that Consultdustry Interim Management do provide

-As mentioned, we can fill in the following interim positions
+As mentioned, we can fill in the following executive interim positions, interim executives including

 There are also some interim positions with less emphasis on general management and that require specific expertise.
 Such c-level interim positions for which can also nominate excellent executive interim directors are among others;